 Pairing berry color tones with a clean white background helps the layout to feel contemporary, not fussy.

-Print on textured paper to bring out the rustic good looks of these cards.
+Print on textured paper to bring out the rustic good looks of these save the dates.

 9. Choose Unconventional Color Combinations

 Sometimes Save the Date cards can look a little... well... pastel.
 Color without a doubt can be one of the most difficult elements to get right on your cards.

 Try steering away from traditional wedding colors, like pink, peach, and baby blue, and take a more attention-grabbing color combination for a spin.
 A zesty orange or deep jade green can look fantastic paired with a crisp white, and a deep midnight blue teamed with metallic copper or silver can look incredibly glamorous and elegant.